 We deliver a structured 3–6 month programme grounded in 12-step principles, Motivational Enhancement Therapy (MET) and Seeking Safety, helping people build the skills, confidence and stability for long-term recovery.

-We’re now looking for a Support Worker to join our dedicated residential team.
+We’re now looking for a Support Worker to join our dedicated residential team on a part time basis (12 hours)

 As a Support Worker, you’ll play a vital part in the day-to-day running of our 24/7 residential rehabilitation unit, offering practical, emotional and therapeutic support to residents.